 It’s easy to get lost in the complexities that come with Sitecore Personalisation and not knowing where to start – especially with the pressure of meeting personalised experience expectations from customers and stakeholders alike.

 Finding the right digital partner is vital to great enterprise website design.
 At Kagool, we’re all about Sitecore.
-We’re a top UK Sitecore Platinum partner.
-And we’re the biggest UK partner to be exclusively Sitecore, with over 30 Sitecore clients that all have personalisation as a key business strategy.
+We’re a Platinum Sitecore Partner and we’re the biggest UK partner to be exclusively Sitecore, with over 30 Sitecore clients that all have personalisation as a key business strategy.

-Our team is made up of more than developers.
-We’ve got digital marketers, copywriters and SEO experts.
-We understand the power Sitecore personalisation gives to marketers and we want you to get your hands on it.
+We’re not just great developers.
+We’ve got digital marketers, copywriters and SEO experts all in-house.
+We understand the power Sitecore Personalisation gives to marketers and we want you to get your hands on it.